ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before midnight, then showers and thunderstorms.
+         <h3>Overnight</h3>Showers and thunderstorms.
 Cloudy, with a low around 62.
-North
+North northeast wind 10 to 16 mph, with gusts as high as 26 mph.
-         wind 9 to 16 mph, with gusts as high as 26 mph.
-Chance of precipitation is 90%.<br></div>
+         Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">